LionTao/SImpleCBIR_Integreted/main/README.md

 body: {
     path string,
     preprocessMethod string, // "1-A"
-    featureExtractionMethod string, //"2-A"
+    featureExtractionMethod string, // "2-A"
-    similarityCalculationMethod string //"3-A"
+    similarityCalculationMethod string // "3-A"
+    positionMethod string // "4-A"
 }
 response: {
     status: 200/error code